-Peggy joined BioNJ in June 2010 and brings 40+ years of administrative experience with her.
+Peggy joined BioNJ in June 2010 as Executive Assistant to the President and CEO and Public Policy Coordinator and brings 50 years of administrative experience with her.
 She is a graduate of Fordham University, College of Business Administration with a BS degree in Marketing and Management.
 Peggy has a wide variety of experience supporting senior executives in the finance, pharmaceutical, trade association and government industries.
 Prior to joining BioNJ, she was a Strategic Communications Associate at Schering-Plough Corporation supporting the Head of Corporate Strategic Affairs.
-In her current role, she provides various levels of support in administration, communications, and public policy.

 Prior to joining BioNJ in 2009, Ann was the Director of Admissions and Marketing at King James Care Center and owned her own consulting business where she worked as a liaison with area hospitals, RWJUH at Hamilton, Capitol Health and the now defunct Mercer Medical Center.
 At BioNJ, Ann manages the accounts receivable function and supports the financial management processes.
 Ann interfaces with our Members and accountants on a daily basis, ensuring proper accounting practices are being followed.

 Ann received her bachelor’s degree in Fine Arts with a Minor in Psychology and graduated Cum Laude from York College of Pennsylvania.
 She is actively involved in the community as a volunteer on the Board of the Bordentown School PTO, and as a volunteer for various civic organizations.